 Over the past several months, living rooms have replaced cubicles and weekly meetings have turned into video conferences.
 For many of us, work-from-home life has replaced the office environment.
-However, many issues from the workplace, such as workplace and sexual harassment, have moved remote as well.
-Let’s explore four types of remote workplace harassment that you may not have thought of as harassment.
+However, many issues from the workplace—such as workplace and sexual harassment—have moved remote as well.
+Let’s explore four types of remote workplace harassment that you may not have recognized as harassment.

 1. Excessive chat messages